Last updated: 04 December 2023 & medically reviewed by Hailey Shafir

 Related: How is cocaine made?

-Some cocaine users develop Post-Acute Withdrawal Symptoms (PAWS) which describes withdrawal symptoms that persist after the drug is detoxed from the system.
+Some cocaine users develop Post-Acute Withdrawal Syndrome (PAWS) which describes withdrawal symptoms that persist after the drug is detoxed from the system.
 PAWS can last up to a year or more after a person stops using cocaine and usually include depressed mood, fatigue, brain fog, or weakness.
 These symptoms may be persistent or they may come and go and can make it hard for people to function normally.

 Cocaine withdrawal timeline